oliverturner/trello-radar/Readme.md

 Assets will be compiled to `/dist`

+## Features

+- Critical for inlining CSS
+- Modular D3
+- React with Redux
+- Fetch & Promises
+- Publish to Surge & Github Pages

 ## TODO

-Implement ServiceWorker
+- Implement ServiceWorker
-Use Redux Immutable
+- Use Redux Immutable